 “If you’re trying to have a system in place to get a 360-degree view of your health, blood glucose should be a huge part of your focus,” says Avthar.
 “Anyone who is semi-serious about their health likely has a heart rate monitor device.
 Health-oriented people also generally try to understand their optimal sleeping patterns.
 But I think once you get visibility into what’s going on inside your body at a molecular level, you can find some very crucial information.“

-“I regularly do intermittent fasts, and then a 36 to 72 hour fast every two weeks or month or so,” says Avthar. “ When I’m fasting, I can see how things like stress from overwhelm impact me on a physiological level.”
+“I regularly do intermittent fasts, and then a 36 to 72 hour fast every two weeks or month or so,” says Avthar. “ When I’m fasting, I can see how things like stress overwhelm me on a physiological level.”

-“If I treat myself to something carby, for example, I’ll go do a workout or something to make sure I’m putting the energy to good use rather than just sitting and watching my glucose spike for no reason, which is kind of depressing,” laughs Avthar.
+“If I treat myself to something carby, for example, I’ll go do a workout or something to make sure I’m putting the energy to good use rather than just sitting and watching my glucose spike for no reason, which is depressing,” laughs Avthar.
 “I feel better when the energy is utilized, and having that objective number as a guiding point makes things simpler.”